Srajan-02/My-Portfolio/README.md

 Easy to Setup
 Multi Page
 Fully Responsive
-Super Fast and Optimized for SEO
+Super Fast and Optimized for SEo
 Dark/Light Toggle Modes

 Technologies Used: